Ansuh/2-lesson/README.md

 # BetConstruct Internship

-There are useful examples for "C# and .NET Framework" syllabus.
+_There are useful examples for BetConstruct Internship Training syllabus.